 Our Walt Disney World trip planning guide includes all the tips you need for a vacation, whether you’re a first-timer or regular.
 We cover how to save money and time, avoid crowds, choose where to eat, which rides to do, and fully plan your Disney itinerary for your Florida vacation.
 The information here is updated regularly, as Magic Kingdom, Epcot, Animal Kingdom, Hollywood Studios, Disney Springs, and the two-dozen hotels are also constantly changing right now!
 (Last updated March 6, 2019.)

 Many first-timers don’t realize Walt Disney World is so complicated until they arrive.
 The commercials make it look like a carefree world where everyone skips holding hands with Mickey Mouse and walking onto rides.
 That’s not the reality.
 You need to plan.
 There is a ton to know before you visit Walt Disney World.
 As complicated as planning might seem, the payoff is worth it.
-After dozens of trips dating back to the 1980s, we’ve learned a lot, and try to distill it into something easy to absorb to make your planning easier.
+After hundreds of trips dating back to the 1980s, we’ve learned a lot, and try to distill it into something easy to absorb to make your planning easier.

 Think of this post as WDW101, with everything organized into the most important aspects of Walt Disney World vacation planning.
-This page is a jumping off point to give you some background information on each aspect of your trip, with a ton of links to other helpful blog posts that offer more detailed information.
-Each linked-to post opens in a new tab, so click away as you read and prepare to waste some time reading all this.
+This page provides background information on each aspect of your trip, and links to other helpful blog posts with more detailed information.
+Each linked-to post opens in a new tab, so click away as you read to learn more.
 We also recommend signing up for our free email newsletter so you can stay updated with all the latest changes, news, and more info on the parks–a lot is happening right now as Walt Disney World prepares for Star Wars: Galaxy’s Edge opening in Fall 2019!